goutomroy/ticket_world/README.md

 ## TODO
 * I have wrote `22 tests` only for `events` app, I see 100s of tests would be written for this project in the future.
 I have tested `reservation` related apis using `postman`, need to write lots of tests for this area.
-* Let's separate user's api(api/) for general users and admin api(dashboard/) for admin or staffs.
+* Let's separate user's api(api/) for general users(event creator, event consumer) and admin api(dashboard/) for website admin or staffs.
 * Before deleting a event seat check whether its occupied or not
 * Implement avoid one - we can only buy tickets in a quantity that will not leave only 1 ticket
 * Lots of database query optimizations